-We expect the reforms to come into effect from 1 November 2020 for electricity retailers and 1 January 2021 for electricity distributors.
+In our draft decision, we signaled that we expected the reforms to come into effect from 1 November 2020 for electricity retailers and 1 January 2021 for electricity distributors.

 However, we are conscious of the current coronavirus pandemic and its impacts on the energy industry and the Victorian community.
 Accordingly, we will continue to monitor the situation and re-evaluate the commencement of these proposed reforms as needed.